onedr0p/cluster-template/README.md

     2b.
 Fill out the appropriate vars in `bootstrap/vars/config.yaml`

 3. Create a Cloudflare API Token

-    >IDEA: Cloudflare domain settings used to be handled by Terraform.
-People who are unfamiliar with Cloudflare won't necessarily know the correct settings to use (e.g. SSL mode=strict) and might do something that goes against best practice or that breaks things.
-Query whether to include Terraform as an optional addon (if feasible).
-This would have the additional advantage of introducing users to Terraform and the Flux tf-controller, and could pave the way for a broader range of addons.
-If Terraform isn't feasible or desirable, consider providing step-by-step instructions on Cloudflare config.

     📍 _To use `cert-manager` with the Cloudflare DNS challenge you will need to create an API Token._